East of England Ambulance Service: Ambulances

 The trust used exclusively the Mercedes-Benz Sprinter as front-line double staffed ambulances (DSA), with the exception of a single Vauxhall Movano four-wheel drive vehicle for use at Newmarket Racecourse.
 In 2009, the service started the transition to a brand-new Sprinter only fleet from a wide range of other brands – including Ford, Vauxhall and older Mercedes-Benz vehicles.
 The scheme was finished in 2016, when the last brand-new Sprinter was delivered, although many of the older ones are now ending their cycle life.
 In March 2018, four new vehicles were trialled across the East of England, with one concept vehicle being designed exclusively for and by the trust.

 In May 2018, the trust bought 32 five-year-old Fiat Ducato vehicles decommissioned by the West Midlands Ambulance Service – described as "clapped out vehicles which colleagues in other trusts would have sent to the scrapyard" and contrasted with the luxury cars with which senior managers were provided in 2017.

 In 2019, the trust began rolling out the new, lightweight box body Fiat Ducato ambulances across the trust, and therefore Mercedes Sprinter ambulances are gradually being replaced.
 Ninety-four staff were identified as being unable to drive the vehicles, mostly because they were too tall.

+In 2024, EEAST began its next cycle of fleet replacement resulting in a fleet composed of different models of vehicle.
+Renault master ambulances were originally sourced following an order from a private ambulance provider who subsequently cancelled the order.
+This small batch led to a second batch being commissioned to bridge the gap between retiring the dated Mercedes Sprinter Box vehicles for those too exempt from driving fiats and to increase the amount of B Class vehicles within the service.

+Alongside this, a group of M.A.N TGE ambulances were commissioned as specialist bariatric vehicles however are being used as regular ambulances at present due to an increasing amount of off the road vehicles as the pre existing fiat fleet reach the end of their term.

+EEAST are also introducing B Class Ford Transit ambulances and C1 Class M.A.N ambulances as a replacement of the Fiat Ducato ambulances.

+Typically EEAST have used Skoda Octavia Scout 4x4 capable vehicles as rapid response cars.
+In 2024 EEAST commissioned Skoda Kodiaq and electric Skoda Enyaq vehicles alongside Volkswagen Transporter vans which are used for Locality Operations Managers and Urgent Care scheme cars.